portworx/px-docs/px_on_aws_cloudformation.md

 STACK_NAME="My-CoreOS-Stack"
 aws --region ${REGION} ec2  describe-instances --filters "Name=tag:aws:cloudformation:stack-name,Values=${STACK_NAME}" --query 'Reservations[*].Instances[*].{IP:PublicIpAddress,ID:InstanceId}' --output text
 ```

+Similarly, you can find all EC2 Instances named "PX-STACK" or whichever name was provided, and look for the IP or DNS addresses.

 Using the key provided for the template, you can now login to the nodes with the "core" user, and "sudo root" as needed.